Skip to main content

 Agent Auth (AAuth) Protocol

 AAuth is an emerging protocol under active development.
-The implementation in LumoAuth follows the current draft specification and may evolve as the standard matures.
+LumoAuth tracks the current draft and may adjust as the standard evolves.

 Overview

-Agent Auth (AAuth) is an authorization protocol that extends OAuth 2.1 to support autonomous agents with cryptographic identities.
-Unlike traditional OAuth clients that require user interaction for each authorization, AAuth enables:
+AAuth extends OAuth 2.1 for agents with cryptographic identities.
+Unlike traditional OAuth clients that require user interaction for each authorization, AAuth supports:

-• Autonomous Operation: Agents can act independently once authorized
+• Autonomous operation — agents act independently once authorized

-• Cryptographic Identity: All parties have provable identities using public key cryptography
+• Cryptographic identity — all parties have verifiable identities via public-key cryptography

-• Delegation: Agents can delegate capabilities to sub-agents
+• Delegation — agents delegate capabilities to sub-agents

-• Token Exchange: Agents can exchange tokens across trust boundaries
+• Token exchange — agents exchange tokens across trust boundaries

 Parties in AAuth